adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-making-fast-web-pages.md

 - http2 is faster
 - revving assets etc
 - gzip (design and code techniques help this technique, everything together helps)

+Abstract all the common parts.
+In conjunction with previous point, put button in to a module of its own.
+Same class used everywhere.
+Good for gzip and CSS stays the same size.
+The module is reused.

 - lower down the stack quote

 ---